 Below are some of the differences between “traditional” public service loan forgiveness (PSLF) and the NHSC Loan repayment program:

 - The eligible loans are forgiven after two years of service.
-This is far better than public service loan forgiveness (PSLF) whereby you have to wait 10 years to see anything forgiven.
+This is far better than public service loan forgiveness (PSLF) whereby you have to wait 10 years to see anything forgiven and so far only 0.5% of applicants have received forgiveness.

 - Most private and federal student loans can be forgiven.